Monday, July 1, 2024

 The Summers of Love

 Gaelic Park in the Bronx's Kingsbridge is a neighborhood institution.
 Bordering West 240th Street on its south side, it is now owned and operated by my alma mater, Manhattan College.
-The grassy expanse hosts college-related as well as outside sporting events.
+The grassy expanse hosts college related as well as outside sporting events.
 It is an atmospheric piece of green, too, with a busy Number 1 subway train yard for a backdrop.

-Despite the peculiar smell that wafted up the stoop steps and into the season’s open windows, and which seemed to linger especially long in the city’s muggy ozone, the species of hippie on parade were more Jim Henson than Weathermen.
+Despite the peculiar smell that wafted up the stoop steps and into the sultry season’s open windows, and which seemed to linger especially long in the city’s muggy ozone, the species of hippie on parade were more Jim Henson than Weathermen.
 Except for a couple of guys relieving themselves against Mrs. Covello’s maple tree, the attendees came and went peacefully.
 The country at large may have been in turmoil, but these were the summers of love and tie-dye shirts, not iPods and iPhones.

 No comments: